By Dr. Lawrence Wilson

 Some people are born with too many toxic metals.
 One can also acquire them from food, drinking water, vaccines, from one’s occupation, or other places.

-Toxic fast oxidation can always be corrected with a proper nutritional balancing program, though it may take months or occasionally several years of following a properly designed nutritional balancing program.
+Toxic fast oxidation can always be corrected with a proper development program, though it may take months or occasionally several years of following a properly designed development program.
 When the toxic metals are removed, the oxidation rate slows down.

 6. Back or neck tension.
 This can cause a fast oxidation rate because tightness or tension in these areas can pinch off and stimulate the sympathetic nerves that come off the spine.
 This, in turn, stimulates the fight-or-flight nervous system.